bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 * Right after our **Do anything with Script** Step, the **Install missing Android SDK components** will take care of installing the missing Android SDK components that your project might be lacking.
 * **Change Android versionCode and versionName** Step must be inserted BEFORE the **Android Build** Step as the former makes sure you will upload the build with the right version code and version name to Google Play Store.
 * **Android Lint** and **Android Unit Test** Steps must be inserted BEFORE the **Android Build** Step to test your code and debug before building your build.
-* **Android Sign** Step must be AFTER the **Android Build** Step as the latter builds your project so that you have an APK ready to be signed with the **Android Sign** Step.
+* **Android Sign** Step must be AFTER the **Android Build** Step as the latter builds your project so that you have an APK/AAB ready to be signed with the **Android Sign** Step.
 Make sure that this Step is BEFORE any deploy Step so that you can upload an authorized project."%}

 ## Dependencies